World Cancer Day takes place on 4 February each year. The day was first organised by the International Union Against Cancer in 2005.

 In previous years the emphasis has been on teaching youngsters to avoid UV exposure and be "sun-smart".
 Skin cancer is often caused by the excessive exposure to the sun, and while it is one of the most diagnosed forms of cancer, it is thought that there are 100,000 cases each year in the UK alone.

-In 2014 the theme will be "Debunk the Myths", and the purpose of the day is to dispel the misconceptions about cancer, in particular the myth that cancer is a disease affecting rich countries - cancer affects everyone, no matter where they may be in the world!
+In 2016 the theme will be "I can.
+We can", and the purpose of the day is to highlight solutions that do exist and take a proactive approach in the fight against cancer - cancer affects everyone, no matter where they may be in the world!